Jarred Kelenic Player Props: Mariners vs. Pirates

-Jarred Kelenic, with a slugging percentage of .410 in his past 10 games -- including two home runs -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Roansy Contreras on the mound, May 27 at 4:10 PM ET.
+Jarred Kelenic, with a slugging percentage of .462 in his past 10 games -- including two home runs -- will be in action for the Seattle Mariners against the Pittsburgh Pirates, with Luis Ortiz on the hill, May 28 at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his last game he had a one-hit showing (1-for-4) against the Pirates.

 Jarred Kelenic Game Info & Props vs. the Pirates